Skip to contents

 object,

-terms = mid.terms(object, interaction = FALSE),
+terms = mid.terms(object, interactions = FALSE),

 limits = c(NA, NA),